neondatabase/website/content/docs/extensions/neon.md

            2133643 |       108999742 |             607 |          10767410 |                98.08
 ```

-When the `neon` extension is installed, you can also run `EXPLAIN ANALYZE` with the `FILECACHE` option to view LFC cache hits and misses.
+`EXPLAIN ANALYZE` with the `FILECACHE` option also provides LFC cache hit and miss data.
 For example:

 ```sql {6,12,16,22}
 EXPLAIN (ANALYZE,BUFFERS,PREFETCH,FILECACHE) SELECT COUNT(*) FROM pgbench_accounts;